 Our calender currently contains 12 months as well, but it didn’t used to.
-Originally there were 10 months in the old Roman calender which began in march (!), september being the seventh month in Latin ‘sept’, october the eight ‘oct’, november the nineth ‘novem’, and december the tenth ‘decem’.
+In reality there are 13 moons thus months in one solar year.
+But the old Roman calendar started with 10 months which began in march (!), september being the seventh month in Latin ‘sept’ = seven, october = eight ‘oct’, november = the nineth ‘novem’, and december the tenth ‘decem’.
 The ‘ber’ at the end of these numbers of these four months probably refers to the autumn/winter episode up until the winter solstice.
 After this the first two months january and february end with ‘y’, probably referring to the 2nd half of winter after the solstice.
 The month march named differently as the first month of the new year.
 Just guessing.
 It would be interesting to study this further!

 AVERAGE SEASON LENGTHS